Respiratory Health: How to Build A Resilient Lung Microbiome

 Keep a clean home, wash linens, vacuum, dust, and replace air filters regularly.
 Consider wearing a mask in polluted areas, traveling, and crowded places.

-Does weight gain affect the lungs?
+Does weight gain affect lung health ?

 Does metabolic syndrome affect my lungs?